-Once you submit your goodwill letter, you should hear back from your creditor with a decision in a few weeks.
+Once you submit your goodwill letter for student loan accounts, you should hear back from your creditor with a decision in a few weeks.
 If two to three weeks have passed without word, follow up via email or phone call.

 As you know, there’s no guarantee that your goodwill letter will work.
 The decision to remove a negative mark from your credit report is entirely in the hands of your creditor.

 If your creditor rejects your petition, you’ll have to accept the ding on your credit report and take other steps to boost your credit.
 But if they agree to repair your credit, you should see the delinquency removed from your report and your credit score increase as a result.

 A higher credit score can make life a lot easier, whether you want to take out a loan, open a credit card or, in some cases, even rent an apartment.
 For student loan borrowers, a strong credit score also opens the door to student loan refinancing, a savvy strategy that lets you restructure your debt, possibly changing your monthly payment and potentially saving money on interest.